 There is no GST on any of our fees or tuition.
 All fees are listed in Canadian (CAD) dollars.
 Training is tax deductible, see more information here.

-$6,000.00 CAD per school division for the 12-hour School-based Creative Arts Interventions Certificate
+$9,800.00 CAD per school for the 200-hour Advanced School-Based Creative Arts Interventions Certificate

-$7,800.00 CAD per participant for the 200-hour School-Based Creative Arts Advanced Certificate (includes Arts Interventions Certificate)
+$4,900.00 CAD per participant for the 200-hour Advanced School-Based Creative Arts Interventions Certificate

 WHEAT Institute and Painted Sky Studio are located on Treaty Territories and Ancestral Lands of Anishinaabeg, Ininiwak, Anisininewuk, Dakota Oyate, Dene, and Inuit, and on the National Homeland of the Red River Métis.